txrunishere/javascript-chai-aur-code/09_classes_and_oop/notes.md

 ## 4 pillers of OOP

+## Abstraction:

-- Abstraction: Abstraction focuses on hiding implementation details and showing only the essential features.
+- Defination: Abstraction focuses on hiding implementation details and showing only the essential features.

 - Implementation: JavaScript does not have built-in abstract classes, but you can simulate abstraction using base classes or interfaces-like patterns